The National Call for Proposals is now closed. Thank you to all those who applied.

 The first two years of CanCode proved to be a huge success reaching over 1.3 million students and over 61,000 teachers, and still counting!
 We are pleased to announce that we are extending CanCode to build on that success.

-The CanCode program will invest $50 million over two years, starting in 2017-18, to support initiatives providing educational opportunities for coding and digital skills development to Canadian youth from kindergarten to grade 12 (K-12).
-It also supports initiatives that provide K-12 teachers with the training and professional development they need to introduce digital skills, coding and related concepts into the classroom.
+This extension will see an additional $60 million over two years starting in 2019-20 to support opportunities for Canadian students (kindergarten to grade 12) to learn digital skills including coding, data analytics, and digital content development.
+It will also support initiatives that provide K-12 teachers with the training and professional development they need to introduce digital skills and coding related concepts into the classroom.

-The program aims to equip youth, including traditionally underrepresented groups, with the skills and study incentives they need to be prepared for the jobs of today and the future.
+CanCode aims to equip Canadian youth, including traditionally underrepresented groups, with the skills they need to be prepared for further studies, including advanced digital skills and science, technology, engineering and math (STEM) courses, leading to the jobs of the future.
 Canada's success in the digital economy depends on leveraging our diverse talent and providing opportunity for all to participate — investing in digital skills development will help to achieve this.

 Why this is important

-Digital skills, like coding and understanding how new technologies can be used to solve real world problems, have become increasingly vital across all sectors of the global economy.
-For example, learning to code at a young age helps develop analytical thinking and fosters problem-solving techniques—skills that are important for further study in science, technology, engineering and math (STEM) fields and that are becoming increasingly in-demand for the job market.
+Digital skills, like coding and understanding how to use new technologies to solve real world problems have become increasingly vital across all sectors of the global economy.
+For example, learning to code at a young age helps to develop analytical thinking and fosters problem-solving techniques—skills that are important for further study in STEM fields and are becoming increasingly in-demand for the job market.

-Supporting digital skills and coding in the K-12 student population is critical to ensure that Canadian youth are exposed to the concepts needed to encourage post-secondary enrolment in STEM fields, while developing the kinds of skills that match future workforce demand, enabling them to seize opportunities emerging as a result of the rapidly evolving digital economy.
+Supporting digital skills and coding in the K-12 student population is critical to introducing Canadian youth to the concepts needed to encourage post-secondary enrolment in STEM fields, while developing the skills that match future workforce demands enabling them to seize opportunities emerging due to the rapidly evolving digital economy.